 Before we delve in to the factors that will affect your potential name change here and now in the 21st century, it’s worthwhile to dig in to the history of the tradition.
 In England during the early medieval times, most people were just known by their first name or “Christian name”, which was given to them at baptism.
 As the population grew and people started to travel around more, it became more difficult to distinguish among the many Richards, Thomases or Marys.
 Thus, last names were born.
 Initially, these names were assigned based on lineage, occupation, or the physical location where the person came from.

-Even before she got married, a woman was under the “coverage” of her father, whose last name she had from birth.
+Even before a woman got married, she was under the “coverage” of her father, whose last name she had from birth.
 Therefore, coverture laws impacted a woman throughout her entire life, and prevented her from entering contracts, engaging in litigation, doing business, or owning property or real estate.
 Former Justice Abe Fortas of the United States Supreme Court in United States v.
 Yazell, put it well when he said, “[c]overture… rests on the old common-law fiction that the husband and wife are one, [and] the one is the husband.”

 Changes to the Law